 Have you noticed how the contact centre industry uses a lot of jargon and long ways of saying the same thing?
 We’ve introduced our new blogs – ‘Straight talking’, based on our 30 years’ experience in the field, which tell you briefly what you really need to know to run a successful contact centre operation.

-One of the central challenges for outbound campaigns is making contact with your audience at a time that suits them.
+Interactive Voice Messaging (IVM) – One of the central challenges for outbound campaigns is making contact with your audience at a time that suits them.
 We’ve added an Interactive Voice Messaging (IVM) module to the rostrvm Outbound suite.
-IVM complements live agent contact strategies – such as predictive dialler campaigns – with an automated message inviting the recipient to enter
+IVM complements live agent contact strategies – such as predictive dialler campaigns – with an automated message

 We’re at the IT in Housing Exhibition for those involved in the provision of social housing.
 You’ll be able to learn about rostrvm for Housing, our proactive contact solution specifically for the Housing sector to address the financial challenges created by Universal Credit (UC) and Welfare Reform.